Abu Bakr al-Shibli: Stories about Shibli's spiritual life

 Later he met Abul-Qasim Mohammad Al-Junayd of Baghdad and recognised his spiritual greatness: "O revered One!
 You have the jewel of heaven with you.
 I also want to have it."
 In reply, Junayd smiled and said, "You have to struggle and undergo several hardships to attain that jewel."
 Junayd told him: "You were a high officer under the Caliph.
 Now go and trade salt in the market in the main town for a year."
 Shibli did as he was bid and plunged headlong into the business.
 He was mocked but remained calm.
 At the end of a year, Shibli returned to Junayd who said: "Not much though!
 The improvement is only marginal.
 Still, a really long way to go till you begin to have a glimpse of your goal.
 So, now go and beg for food in Baghdad for a year."

 Shibli set off to beg for food in Baghdad, where he had enjoyed an enormous influence.
 "Do you realise your true worth now at least?" asked Junayd one day.
 A year thus passed.
 Junayd bade Shibli to go around the kingdom and beg pardons from all those he had wronged during his tenure in the Caliph's court.
 This took him four years.
 Upon his return, Junayd told him to beg for another year.
 In the last year of begging, people gave him food and other things generously.
 They had come to know of Shibli's honesty and integrity.
 Shibli deposited what he received at the feet of Junayd, who distributed it to the needy.
 This lasted seven to eight years.
 One day Junayd asked Shibli, "How do you feel now?"
 Shibli replied, "I deem myself the meanest of God's creatures."
 Junayd embraced his worthy disciple.
 Hence, Junayd Baghdadi conferred khilafat upon Abu Bakr Shibli who led the order after him.

 Shibli preached to others to repeat Allah's name incessantly for emancipation which is known as dhikr in Sufi terminology.
 However, the moment he realised that their repetitions were only outward and not bursts of devotion, he stopped advocating the invocation of the Name as a spiritual practice.
 One day he heard a divine voice speak: "How long will you hold on to the Name.
 Go for the Named."
 He began experiencing the longing for God to the core.
 Such was his intensity of desire for Allah that he roamed all over the land crying for Allah.
-He tried to commit suicide but was not successful.
-He jumped into the waters but was washed ashore.
-He jumped into fire but came out unscathed.
+He tried to by kill himself by jumping into the waters but was washed ashore.
+He then jumped into fire but came out unscathed.
 A divine voice told him: "He who has surrendered to God, who is dead to all worldly phenomena, cannot be harmed by the elements."
 Shibli's doubts were cleared but people considered him mad.
 Ten times he was chained to a post, whipped and confined to in a cell.